 Other to physical barriers, frequently existing, passengers who declare their special needs may have to address extra costs, availability of seats etc. from some airlines.
-It is important for the airlines to understand that ingress and egress on and off airplanes is problematic for many users.
-As the population continues to age and people with mobility impairments are increasingly common, this will become an even greater challenge.
+It is important for the airlines to understand that conventional ingress and egress on and off airplanes is problematic for many users.
+As the population continues to age and people with mobility impairment are increasingly common, this will become an even greater challenge that they need to address.